 - War Birds won the IGDN Indie Groundbreaker Award for Best Setting in 2017

 - War Birds was nominated for the IGDN Indie Groundbreaker Award Best Game in 2017

-- War Birds is currently nominated for the Indie RPG Awards
+- War Birds was nominated for the Indie RPG Awards